 Placed within the context of scripture, the New Testament Church was founded by Jesus Christ (Matt 16:18).
-However, the official recognition and public operations of the apostolic Church "started as a minority but growing movement" on the Pentecost day.
+However, the official recognition and public operations of the apostolic Church "started as a minority but growing movement"62 on the Pentecost day.
 The ecclesiological significance of Pentecost in Acts is therefore traced to the beginning of the early Christian community, the early Church.
-In Acts 2:1, the expression Kai en tō sumplērousthai tēn hēmēran tēs Pentēkostēs ēsan Pantes homou ēpi to auto ("When the day of Pentecost had come, they were all together in one place") gives a clear introduction to the beginning of this New Testament Church.
-Lohse argues that the verse introduces the first Christian Pentecost which must be seen in analogous to Luke 9:51.
-Observing the text (Acts 2:1) carefully, Luke's focus was to describe the setting of the early Church.
-However, he did this with reference to the day of Pentecost to designate a period when the Church had met.
-It is clear that the happenings on Pentecost day illustrates the fulfilment of Christ's mission and the commissioning of the Church on earth under the leadership of the apostles through the power and work of the Holy Spirit.
+In Acts 2:1, the expression Kai en tō sumplērousthai tēn hēmēran tēs Pentēkostēs ēsan Pantes homou ēpi to auto ("When the day of Pentecost had come, they were all together in one place") gives a clear introduction to the beginning of the early Church.
+Lohse argues that the verse introduces the first Christian Pentecost which must be seen in analogous to Luke 9:51.63 Observing the text (Acts 2:1) carefully, Luke's focus was to describe the setting of the early Church.
+However, he did this with reference to the day of Pentecost day illustrates the fulfilment of Christ's mission and the commissioning of the Church on earth under the leadership of the apostles through the power and work of the Holy Spirit.
 Thus, the ecclesiological understanding of the Christian faith (Church) finds its meaning and expression in the Pentecost event as recorded by Luke in Acts.